jdc-cunningham/pinebook-pro-auto-charger/problems.md

 my current guess right now is the laptop battery charger needs a high current draw... the ESP-01 on its own is throwing it off/not providing constant power... so the ESP-01's power supply is unstable... after separating power supply wifi connection is constant

 the wifi works/stays on now, so I'll keep an eye on it regarding long term use

+omg... lmao, as I was putting the cover on it lost wifi connection hmm...

+but when I rebooted it (unplug/replug) it reconnected again to wifi so that part is better

+wifi went down... ugh...

+the relay led is a little on, I think it's bleeding power from rx pin into the relay trigger...

+ugh... man this is annoying

+it's that issue again of pins stealing power from each other, the nuclear option is to use an overpowered wifi board where the pin is definitely nothing

+I unplugged the esp-01 and pulled it out of the socket, booted correctly...

+Is it a serial buildup?
+I don't even use serial though

+I just saw it do something where it went down, seems like restarting the relay light comes on a little

+I think the culprit is the rx pin... being connected to the relay, on power up/boot

+This sounds superstituous lol but it's possbile too the unplugged laptop charger has capacitance/has power on that side... pulled back up into esp... doesn't make sense... since ground is not shared between the two power supplies

+I'm so annoyed too because of how hot it is/everything is sticky ugh

+I plugged in the ESP-01 into the programmer, while it's running did requests to it, responded, no output on serial monitor...

+so I don't think that is a problem

+I don't know what to do... for some reason this thing doesn't work, it's not reliable

+so the top jumper is needed to actually turn the relay on/off, probably already said this before

+I pull the esp-01 out and put it back in, helps reset it

+it's funny it just worked on its own (cron job fired/turned charger back on since capacity < 80) but the ESP-01 wifi connection is not reliable

+now it's being reliable... idk what to do, right now though barrel charger is plugged into the wall as well

+is it a short? barrel is plugged into laptop too

+wtf... now I can't get it to fail lol

+3...
+2...
+1... lol goes down as soon as I put the screws in... nah it's still working now but I haven't changed anything